mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 A head-to-toe suit with a ruthenium polymer coating supported by a sensor suite, allowing it to scan its surroundings and replicate the images at the proper perspectives.
 You gain a bonus Edge when performing Stealth tests to hide while wearing an active suit.

-Wireless bonus: The suit also raises your Defense Rating by 2 thanks to improved hiding ability.
+{REMOVE ME} - Wireless bonus: The suit also raises your Defense by 2 thanks to improved hiding ability.

 **Full body armor**